etcaples/attendanceUI/README.md

 - Node/Express

 ## Purpose
-The attendanceUI is the face of a service intended to benignly check current student attendance (no LOG).
+The attendanceUI is the face of a service intended to benignly check current student attendance (no LOG) in Hack Reactor's RPT program.

+It is one part of a multifacted dashboard tool.

 ## How it works

-Note: currently, there are only 5 cohorts at a time.
+Note: currently, there are only 5 cohorts at a time irl.

 The static cohort data is intended to be used to render checkboxes and register the status of each checkbox.